netwerk-digitaal-erfgoed/lod-aggregator/README.md

 # use your favorite editor to set VAR_PROVIDER to the appropriate value in `.env`
 ```

 No further configuration is needed.
-See [docker-compose.yaml](./docker-compose.yaml) and [the starter.sh script](./scripts/starter) for more details on how the crawler and JENA tools (sparql, shacl, riot) are being called.
+See [docker-compose.yaml](./docker-compose.yaml) and [the starter.sh script](./scripts/starter) for more details on how the crawler and JENA tools (sparql and shacl) are being called.

 All services are run in containers started by the `docker-compose run` command.
 In order to prevent docker from creating files owned by root on your filesystem specify the `--user UID:GID` option when running the docker-compose command.
 UID:GID should match your current account settings (in this documentation 1000:1000 is used as an example).